Foxelmanian/ToOptixUpdate/README.md

 - If you want to start Tooptix in "C:Programms\Blender Foundation ..." you need administrator rights (not reccomended)
 - So i would suggest you should take a copy of blender and then use it on the desktop or some other user access folder
 - (Optional) create a environment variable for Calculix (ccx)
+- Test at first the two example files TwoRectanglesStruc.inp and TwoRectanglesTherm.inp

 ### Blender Installation
-- Check if import statement of run_optimization.py is: from .TopologyOptimizer.OptimizationController import OptimizationController
+- Only supported for Blender 2.80
+- Copy the folder ToOptix_BlenderAddon
-- Copy your ToOptix Folder and paste it into ...\Blender Foundation\Blender\2.79\scripts\addons
+- Copy your ToOptix Folder and paste it into ...\Blender Foundation\Blender\2.80\scripts\addons
 - Start Blender and activate the addon (type = mesh)
-- Blender has no mayavi or trimesh so goto the file 'TopologyOptimizer\OptimizationController.py'
-- At the beginning of the file set the variable 'use_trimesh_may_avi=False'
-- If you add these python modules to the blender python.exe you can use these one

 <p align="center">
   <img src="https://github.com/DMST1990/ToOptixUpdate/blob/master/Images/Blender_UI.PNG" width="50%">
 </p>

 ### Python / PyCharm Installation
 - Check if import statement of run_optimization.py is: from TopologyOptimizer.OptimizationController import OptimizationController
 - Open the folder with pycharm and just start your optimization

-- Change file paths in "run_optimization.py"
-- Change optimization properties "run_optimization.py"
-- Create new cases for CalculiX "test.inp" ....
+- Use the Folder ToOptix_Python

 Example no design space with file: